Scifabric/pbs/README.md

 That command will use the values of the crowdcrafting section.

+### Getting out of the API context

+PYBOSSA by default returns first your projects, meaning that if you want to work on a project that you don't own, it will return an error as the project will not be found.
+For solving this issue you have two options:

+ * In the config file, by adding a new flag: all:1
+ * On the command line, passing the --all=1 flag

 ## Creating a project

 Creating a project is very simple.
 All you have to do is create a file named